Home Guard (Sweden): Requirements

 Troops are trained regularly and conditions of suitability abilities tested continually.

 Training

 Contractually a member of the Home Guard must train four days (before 2010 20 hours) per year up to eight days for the Rapid Response units, although the time requirement varies according to role.
 A prerequisite for joining the Home Guard is to have received at least 85 days of basic military training for combat roles and two weeks for certain specialist roles such as signalists, field cooks, nurses and dog handlers.
 The level of training varies widely, from basic military training to Ranger school.

 The training is centered around two 4-day-long battalion exercises per year for the Rapid Response units and one 4-day exercise for the support units.
 These exercises are mandatory for all personnel.
 Apart from the mandatory training, the companies organize their own exercises, often up to ten weekend-long exercises a year.

 Equipment

-The standard armaments are Ak 4B and Ak 4C battle rifles, (Swedish version of the German G3), with red dot sights for riflemen and with x4 optical sights for squad sharpshooters, the Ak4B can also be equipped with an M203 grenade launcher.
-Support weapons include the Ksp 58 (FN MAG) machine gun, grg m/48 (Carl-Gustaf) recoilless rifle and Pskott m/86 light anti-tank weapons.
-The AK4 was the standard weapon of the Swedish Armed Forces until its replacement by the AK5 (FN FNC derivative).
-Psg 90 sniper rifles are also issued to designated snipers and some personnel (usually officers, senior non-commissioned officers, dog handlers and support personnel) are issued with Pistol 88 pistols.
-Other equipment includes anti-tank mines and manually detonated anti-personnel mines, explosives and signals equipment.
-Second generation night vision equipment is also used, but illumination flares are mainly used.
-Signals equipment at platoon level include Ra180 backpack radios and individual radios are issued to riflemen.
-In 2015, some battalions started recruiting mortar platoons equipped with 120 mm m/41D mortars.

-Dogs are also used as sensor systems, usually two for every platoon.
-The animals are issued and trained by one of the national auxiliary defence organizations.

-The rapid response units have thus far been equipped with Volvo C303 cross country vehicles and Bandvagn 206 tracked carriers.
-Currently the introduction of a modified Mercedes Sprint 316 (Personbil 8) is underway to replace the earlier wheeled vehicles.